The Future of Magazines

 “The best we can do is approximate: there are approximately 600 active literary magazines in the United States.
 Active is defined as publishing at least once a year, for more than one year.
 There are perhaps another 400 to 700 magazines that publish irregularly and/or in miniscule quantities.
 These numbers do not include the many high school and undergraduate journals of writing, nor the burgeoning field of on-line magazines.”

-Over in Wisconsin, the University of Wisconsin, Madison features “the Little Magazines Collection with runs of more than 7,000 experimental English-language literary magazines (ca. 1900-the present),” including “a fairly constant average of 1,200 titles currently received,” albeit not just from U.S. publishers.
+Over in Wisconsin, the University of Wisconsin, Madison features “the Little Magazines Collection with runs of more than 7,000 experimental English-language literary magazines (ca. 1900-the present),” including “the collection currently maintains about 1,200 ‘live’ subscriptions,” albeit not just from U.S. publishers.

 Clearly these publications fall outside of many of the same economics and market forces of commercial and trade publications.
 Whether this means they have a brighter future as a result doesn’t appear to me to be a logical corollary.